LilZloty/LilZloty/README.md

 <h3>Hi there, It's Théo <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h3>

-<h1>I'm a French Front-end Developer (E-Commerce) 💻 living in Mexico, Guadalajara.</h1>
+<h1>I'm a French Front-end Developer (E-Commerce) 💻 <br> living in Mexico, Guadalajara.</h1>

-I work everyday has a Freelancer on ecommerce shop from Shopify to Wordpress/Woocommerce, i mainly do web development tasks, and also web design !
+I work everyday has a Freelancer on ecommerce shop from Shopify to Wordpress/Woocommerce, <br>
+i mainly do web development tasks, and also web design !

-Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity and also all my knowledge in front-end web development, both are compatible and necessary.
+Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity and also <br>
+all my knowledge in front-end web development, both are compatible and necessary.

 ⚡ Fun fact: I love lifting weight to decompress, Travel to unknow location, Gaming and Coding !